 In 2015, the Audit Committee met on seven occasions.
 Throughout the year, the members of the Audit Committee were in close contact with our Chief Executive Officer, our Chief Financial Officer, internal auditors as well as the external auditors.
-Principal items discussed and reviewed during these Audit Committee meetings and with our Chief Executive Officer and our Chief Financial Officer included the annual and quarterly financial statements and disclosures, external auditor's reports, activities and results in respect of our continued compliance with the Sarbanes-Oxley Act, the external auditor's audit plan for 2015, internal audit reports, the internal auditor's audit plan for 2016, the Company's compliance, risk management policies and integrity and fraud, the expenses incurred by the functioning of the Audit Committee, the audit committee charter and the audit committee cycle.
+Principal items discussed and reviewed during these Audit Committee meetings and with our Chief Executive Officer and our Chief Financial Officer included the annual and quarterly financial statements and disclosures, external auditor's reports, activities and results in respect of our continued compliance with the Sarbanes-Oxley Act, the external auditor's audit plan for 2015, internal audit reports, the internal auditor's audit plan for 2016, the Company's compliance, risk management policies and integrity and fraud, the expenses incurred by the Company's most senior officers in carrying out their duties, the Company's tax planning policies, the functioning of the Audit Committee, the audit committee charter and the audit committee cycle.
 The Audit Committee had several separate sessions with the external auditor without management being present.